 These research tools are related to some common parameters used in material reconstitution.
+Many researchers use this tool when doing experiments related to molecules or proteins.
 With the help of Reconstitution Calculator, Molarity Calculator and Dilution Calculator, you can constitute your vial from powder or stock solution easily.
 The principles and equations of them are basic but useful and professional.
 Do not hesitate to contact us if you have any questions or suggestions.

 Many reagents are always used in a form of solution rather than solid.
 You can prepare a solution from dry or lyophilized powder by simply considering the mass, volume and final concentration to reconstitute your vial.
 Enter any two of these three parameters and the calculator will determine the rest.